afnfyz/docs/git/rmve_file_from_git_history.md

 **After this run:**
 	git push --force origin main
-to the changes that were made.
+to push the changes that were made.